harrykipper/MUGS/README.md

   * Under 16/ Over 64 missing - will include.
 * Agents randomly choose one among list of nearby parks.
   * Bigger parks have a larger catchment area
-* Introduce differences in scope by SEC?
-  * “Rich people will go further”?